NautilusTrader

 • DatabentoDataLoader: Loads DBN data from files.

-• DatabentoHistoricalClient: Fetches historical market data via the Databento HTTP API.
+• DatabentoHistoricalClient: Fetches historical market data and instrument definitions via the Databento HTTP API.

 • DatabentoLiveClient: Subscribes to real-time data feeds via Databento's raw TCP API.